 There is a Basic Plan which will set you up for 1-years worth of standard support, 1-years worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
 The single basic license will set you back $49.

 There is also a Plus Plan which will set you back $89 and give you a 5 site license.
 All of what’s included in the basic package, plus priority email support is included in this plan.

 Finally, there is a Deluxe Plan which will cost you $199 and give you a 50 site license, 3 exclusive palettes, and priority email support.

 - Great for personalizing child themes without coding or hacking your theme to death.

 - It won’t break your theme’s existing setup or customization.

 - It’s a premium quality plugin with a great money-back guarantee.

 - Quite expensive for a plugin of this kind.
-The Basic Plan would perhaps be more appealing at $39, I think, especially when you consider you can pick up the Genesis Extender Plugin for only $39 and do so much more with it.
+The Basic Plan would perhaps be more appealing at $39, I think.
+An alternative to the GDP plugin would be the Genesis Extender Plugin by CobaltApps.
+That plugin costs around $99, however, you can do so much more.